notjoedo/portfolio/README.md

 A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.

-## Features

-- 🎨 **Modern Design**: Clean, Apple-inspired design with smooth animations
-- 🌙 **Dark/Light Mode**: Toggle between dark and light themes
-- 📱 **Responsive**: Fully responsive design that works on all devices
-- ⚡ **Fast**: Built with Vite for lightning-fast development and builds
-- 🎯 **Accessible**: Smooth scrolling navigation and keyboard-friendly interactions

 ## Tech Stack

 - **Frontend**: React 18 with TypeScript